Aztecs Find a Home: The Eagle Has Landed

 What were life and culture like for the Aztec people in their capital city, Tenochtitlan?

-Identify the Aztecs as the builders of a city and civilization in what is now Mexico
+Analyze how the Aztecs became the builders of a city and civilization in what is now Mexico.

 Explain the Aztec legend about the founding of the city of Tenochtitlan.